-Physical Geology II (NS) (5)
+Earth Surface Processes (NS) (5)

-Introduces the processes that shape the landscape.
-Includes the study of mass wasting, river dynamics, groundwater sources, glacial landforms, deserts, and coastal processes.
-One or more field trips may be required.
+Introduces the processes that shape Earth's landscape.
+Includes the study of mass wasting, river dynamics, groundwater sources, glacial land forms, deserts, and coastal processes.
+One of more field trips may be required.
 Includes lab.
-Prerequisite: MATH 098
+Corequisite: MATH 098.